Pterostylis macrosepala: Taxonomy and naming

 Pterostylis macrosepala was first formally described in 2006 by David Jones and given the name Bunochilus macrosepalus.
 The description was published in Australian Orchid Research from a specimen collected in the Conimbla National Park.
 In 2010, Gary Backhouse changed the name to Pterostylis macrosepala.
-The specific epithet (macrosepala) is derived from the Ancient Greek word makros meaning "long" and the New Latin word sepalum meaning "sepal", referring to the large fused sepals.
+The specific epithet (macrosepala) is derived from the Ancient Greek word makros meaning "long" and the Neo-Latin word sepalum meaning "sepal", referring to the large fused sepals.

 Distribution and habitat

 This greenhood is only known from the Conimbla Range where it grows in open forest.